briannahebeler/Employee-Tracker/README.md

 This generator requires the user to install node.js and then the inquirer, MySQL, and console.table packages.

 ## Usage
 Run the code through the terminal.
-Use the command "node server.js" to prompt the questions used to generate the Employee Tracker.
+Use the command "node employeeTracker.js" to prompt the Employee Tracker.
 ![](./assets/media/screenshot.png)
 Checkout video of application here: